grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 > **k6 aims to let users switch between execution modes with minimal changes.**
 > &nbsp;
 >
-> The primary goal is to support **running the test in the various execution modes without modifying the k6 script**.
-This ability will enable reusing your tests - no matter the environment and context of your tests.
+> This lets users reuse tests&mdash;no matter the environment and context.
+Making tests portable across multiple modes of execution is a key design goal of k6.

 1. [Local](#running-local-tests): the test execution is run entirely on a single machine, container, or CI server.